olenagull/Titanic-Data-Visualization-Udacity-/README.md

 Since my data does not have any values except counts, my first decision is to show the percentage of Survived vs. Perished people by the passenger calss on a 100% stacked plot.
 Small animation is added while loading the chart.

-x axis shows the survival status y axis shows the percentage of the passengers in each status The color shows the passenger class.
+- x axis shows the survival status
+- y axis shows the percentage of the passengers in each status
+- The color shows the passenger class

 The first design is shown in the screenshot:

 ![image](https://user-images.githubusercontent.com/7613690/38734292-4fcecb90-3f25-11e8-8380-d328698e5f0d.png)